Feature #47765: mgr/dashboard: security improvements

 If the TTL has expired, we should disabled the user account and show a message telling the user to contact an admin.

-#14 Updated by Elzbieta Dziomdziora about 2 months ago
+#14 Updated by Elzbieta Dziomdziora over 1 year ago

 My plan for this ticket is to create a checkbox, where admin can decide whether the user has to or doesnt has to change the password.
 The value is set in access_control file under name forceCheckPwd, and it is going to be checked during login phase.